openpgpjs/openpgpjs/README.md

 It is also recommended to set a strong passphrase that protects the user's private key on disk.

-## Development
+### Development

-You can create your own build in `dist/openpgp.min.js` to use in your project.
+To create your own build of the library, just run the following command after cloning the git repo.
+This will download all dependencies, run the tests and create a minifed bundle under `dist/openpgp.min.js` to use in your project:

-    npm install && grunt
+    npm install && npm test

-### Run tests

-    npm test

 ### Documentation